heinerigel/skience2024/README.md

 If you have issues with the setup, please share the error messages on Mattermost -> Channel "Installation - Software Issues" !

+To eventually delete the environment again type (after the workshop, of course):

+    ` conda env remove --name skience24 `